robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 > Consequence are effects (i.e. change or no-change) associated with the conditions.
 The conditions are determined to exist in the operational environment of the system-of-interest.
 Conditions can be predicted based on historical data or attacks observed on similar systems.

-[ISO/IEC 15026-1]
-Effect (change or non-change), usually associated with an event or condition or with the system and usually allowed, facilitated, caused, prevented, changed, or contributed to by the event, condition, or system.

-Our primary goal is to engineer protection capabilities for the system-of-interest that manage assets.
+Our primary goal is to engineer protection capabilities for the system-of-interest.
 All engineering efforts need metrics to define success.
 In this case the success of the protection capabilities is determined by their ability to prevent the consequences (i.e. effects associated with conditions in the operational environment) against which security is assessed.

 ---
 # Security Engineering Perspective